 Check out our other AWS practice test courses here:

-Additional Training Materials: High Quality Video Courses for the AWS Certified Solutions Architect Associate Exam
+Additional SAA-C02 Training Materials: High-Quality Video Courses for the AWS Certified Solutions Architect Associate Exam

-The SA Associate exam loves to end questions that ask for highly available or cost-effective solutions.
+The AWS Solutions Architect Associate (SAA-C02) exam loves to end questions that ask for highly available or cost-effective solutions.
 Be sure to understand the choices provided to you, and verify that they have correct details.
 Some choices are very misleading such that it seems it is the most appropriate answer to the question, but contains an incorrect detail of some service.